 Twelve more Americans were injured.
 Reinaldo Canales, administrator for the Valle de Angeles Adventist Hospital, said they were in stable condition.

-Columbia later issued a statement saying the vehicle was also carrying students from Barnard College, a women’s liberal arts institution that is affiliated with the university and is located just steps away from its campus in upper Manhattan.
+Columbia with fatal truck accident lawyer by their side issued a statement saying the vehicle was also carrying students from Barnard College, a women’s liberal arts institution that is affiliated with the university and is located just steps away from its campus in upper Manhattan.

 “Our heartfelt sympathy goes out to all those affected by this tragedy,” said the Global Brigades statement, attributed to co-founder Steven Atamian.
 Phone messages left at the organization’s headquarters in Seattle were not immediately returned.